 Dining operators in the precinct will close during works however for your convenience we’ve still got some great dining options open throughout the centre.

-The new-look precinct will welcome back Crema Espresso, plus new retailers Cafe Bella, Roll’d, Sushi Hub and Soul Origin, with works scheduled to be completed in late September 2021.
+The new-look precinct will welcome back Crema Espresso, plus new retailers Cafe Bella, Roll’d and Sushi Hub, with works scheduled to be completed in late October 2021.

 Solar Energy System